Employer of Record in Cayman Islands

 English

-Playroll’s full-service Employer of Record platform handles all the heavy lifting so you can hire confidently in Cayman Island without setting up a local entity.
-In this guide, we’ll break down everything you need to know about hiring employees in Cayman Island, including employment contracts, payroll, statutory benefits, and compliance with local labor laws.
+Playroll’s full-service Employer of Record platform handles all the heavy lifting so you can hire confidently in Cayman Islands without setting up a local entity.
+In this guide, we’ll break down everything you need to know about hiring employees in Cayman Islands, including employment contracts, payroll, statutory benefits, and compliance with local labor laws.

-What to Know Before Hiring employees in Cayman Island
+What to Know Before Hiring employees in Cayman Islands

 Minimum Wage: The current minimum hourly wage in the Cayman Islands (from 1 Jan 2026) is CI$8.75/hour, which is approximately $10.60 USD/hour, or about $1,837/month (assuming 40 h/week × 4.33 weeks).